 Habitat destruction and alteration has been described by most experts as being the primary cause for the decline in arroyo toad numbers.
 Sweet (1992) identifies dams as being responsible for greatest amount of suitable arroyo toad habitat and cites a number of examples.
-The Newhall Ranch area is affected both directly and indirectly by dams and other sources of flow regulation.
+The portion of river within the River Village project area is affected both directly and indirectly by dams and other sources of flow regulation.
 Castaic Dam occurs between two contemporary documented populations of arroyo toad (FWS 2001a), which suggests it may have eliminated a considerable amount of suitable habitat for this species, in particular those areas located downstream of the dam.

-Water flows along the Santa Clara River in the Newhall Ranch area during the survey period are largely attributable to the tertiary treated effluent releases from the WRP No. 32 and further upstream (adjacent to Bouquet Canyon Road Bridge) from WRP No. 26.
+Water flows along the Santa Clara River in the River Village area during the survey period are largely attributable to the tertiary treated effluent releases from the WRP No. 32 and further upstream (adjacent to Bouquet Canyon Road Bridge) from WRP No. 26.
 Fluctuating flow rates and water levels from WRP releases may also be a factor in affecting suitable breeding habitat in the river.

 Non-native predators can also be a contributing factor to the reduction of arroyo toad in the region.
-Surveys conducted in 2002 noted that bullfrogs and African clawed frogs were not recorded within the Newhall Ranch survey area.
 This year numerous African clawed frog tadpoles, juveniles and adults were observed in pools adjacent to flowing channels.
-These predatory species appear to be increasing in number in the Santa Clara River watershed.
+This predatory species appears to be increasing in number in the Santa Clara River watershed.
 African clawed frogs have been observed preying on various life stages of arroyo toad including eggs, larvae, and adults (Ramirez 2000).
 Non-native fishes feeding on larval and juvenile arroyo toad have also been recorded (Sweet 1992).
 Several predatory species of non-native fish are known from the Santa Clara River system.
 Though none was directly observed during the survey effort, it is likely they still occur and pose a threat to breeding toads.

 Native predators also contribute to reduce numbers of arroyo toad in a given area.
-Two-striped garter snake and southwestern pond turtle are both known from the Newhall Ranch survey zones.
+Two-striped garter snake and southwestern pond turtle are both known from the Santa Clara River within the River Village vicinity.
 Though declining in numbers themselves, when either of these two species encounters a breeding pool of arroyo toad tadpoles, they can significantly impact that population.
 Wading birds such as herons and egrets also have a potential to significantly impact tadpole populations.